MKarmanto/Expenses/README.md

 ## Backend Development - Final Project

-## Topic

 ### General Project

 Most of us want to know where our money goes.
-You now have the chance to create a solution to that question.
-Create an application for tracking your personal expenses.
+Here is a tool to keep track of all the expenses.
+You can find test version online at www.matiaskarmanto.com.

+### Project requirements

+Prior to starting the app you need to
+1) Create a database and preferably add some data into it.
+2) Create .env-file to manage the database connection.

+At the bottom of the file you can find the SQL-statements to create database and to add some data into it.
+The .env needs to created in project's root-folder (Where you can find app.js for example).
+This file needs to include

+HOST=""
+DBUSERNAME=""
+PASSWORD=''
+DATABASE=""
+PORT=5000

+The calls to the API are on default are made at https://localhost:5000/api/expenses or https://expenses-app-api.onrender.com/api/expenses.
+You can find localhost.REST & server.REST files in the root folder to test out all the endpoints of the API.

 ### Node instructions

+"npm install" to install dependencies.
-"npm run build" to start the app.
+"npm run start" to start the backend at port defined in .env.
+Default: http://localhost:5000/ "cd frontend" to enter the frontend-folder.
+"npm start" in the frontend folder to start React-frontend at http://localhost:3000, to change the port create .env in frontend folder with PORT=

+Also you can
-"npm run test" to run all 21 tests.
+"npm run test" in root folder to run all 21 tests done for the project.

-### Project requirements
+### Project self evaluation

-Database
-.env file
+Solution design: The backend of the project was build around MVC pattern and therefore follows the good practices of API architecture.
+The frontend part could've had bit cleaner design and splitting of the components could've been added.

+Execution: The final product came out better than I expected.
+Build is deployed, even deployed it in my custom dns www.matiaskarmanto.com and the frontend features really make it application that one could use.

+Requirements satisfaction: All requirements were met, including 21 tests for all the validation of user input.

+Coding Style: I used Prettier to enforce coding style and ESLint to enforce code quality.
+For my eye even the commenting is pleasant to read and code is easy to follow.
+Some JSdoc was also added for extra flavour.

+Documentation: YAML-file can be found in root folder of the project.
+README should have instructions and necessary information of the project.

+Bonus Credit: A deployed frontend with /GET, /DELETE & /POST endpoints was implimented.

 ### SQL Statements to create database

 CREATE TABLE IF NOT EXISTS `expenses` (
 `id` int(11) NOT NULL AUTO_INCREMENT,
 `date` DATE NOT NULL,
 `amount` DECIMAL(6,2) NOT NULL,
 `shop` VARCHAR(60) NOT NULL,
 `category` VARCHAR(60) NOT NULL,
 `description` VARCHAR(60) NOT NULL,
 PRIMARY KEY (`id`));

-INSERT INTO expenses (date, amount, shop, category, description) VALUES ('2022-1-10', 99.00, 'Dressmann', 'Clothing', 'Jeans'), ('2022-2-12', 122.52, 'Lidl', 'Groceries', 'Bi-weekly groceries'), ('2022-3-18', 242.00, 'CityMarket', 'Groceries', 'Ham & Cheese'), ('2022-4-1', 9.80, 'Prisma', 'Groceries', 'Candy'), ('2022-5-22', 49.99, 'Dressmann', 'Clothing', 'Shirt and hat'), ('2022-6-30', 155.00, 'Lidl', 'Groceries', 'Bi-weekly groceries'), ('2022-7-4', 38.99, 'CityMarket', 'Groceries', 'Sushi'), ('2022-8-28', 140.00, 'Prisma', 'Groceries', 'Bi-weekly groceries'),
+INSERT INTO expenses (date, amount, shop, category, description) VALUES

+('2022-1-10', 99.00, 'Dressmann', 'Clothing', 'Jeans'),
+('2022-2-12', 122.52, 'Lidl', 'Groceries', 'Bi-weekly groceries'),
+('2022-3-18', 242.00, 'CityMarket', 'Groceries', 'Ham & Cheese'),
+('2022-4-1', 9.80, 'Prisma', 'Groceries', 'Candy'),
+('2022-5-22', 49.99, 'Dressmann', 'Clothing', 'Shirt and hat'),
+('2022-6-30', 155.00, 'Lidl', 'Groceries', 'Bi-weekly groceries'),
+('2022-7-4', 38.99, 'CityMarket', 'Groceries', 'Sushi'),
+('2022-8-28', 140.00, 'Prisma', 'Groceries', 'Bi-weekly groceries'),
-('2022-9-15', 432.00, 'Biker Shop', 'Clothing', 'Leather jacket and boots'), ('2022-10-8', 152.65, 'Lidl', 'Groceries', 'Bi-weekly groceries'), ('2022-11-1', 405.55, 'CityMarket', 'Groceries', 'Christmas'), ('2022-12-15', 9999.00, 'Prisma', 'Extra', 'Bicycle for nephew')
+('2022-9-15', 432.00, 'Biker Shop', 'Clothing', 'Leather jacket and boots'),

-### Project self evaluation

-Solution design: The project was build around MVC pattern and therefore I believe the design of the API is appropriate to the teachings of the course.

-Execution:
-Requirements satisfaction: All requirements were met, besides the front-end part.

-Coding Style: I used Prettier to enforce coding style and ESLint to enforce code quality.

-Documentation: The project is documented with README.md and JSDoc.
+('2022-10-8', 152.65, 'Lidl', 'Groceries', 'Bi-weekly groceries'),
+('2022-11-1', 405.55, 'CityMarket', 'Groceries', 'Christmas'),
+('2022-12-15', 9999.00, 'Prisma', 'Extra', 'Bicycle for nephew')